 Do you know how many emails are sent every day?
 Globally, 293.6 billion emails are sent and received every day.
 The average office worker receives 121 emails every day.
 If you’re wondering what these stats have to do with your school newsletter, the answer is, almost everything.
 We are in a constant state of information overload and people are streamlining what information they choose to engage with.
 This week, School Stream is taking a look at how the way we communicate is changing, and how schools can harness this for greater engagement in school life.

-We here to support schools.
+We are here to support schools.
 We want to keep your community connected.
 Watch a quick demonstration of School Stream in action or keep reading for an overview of how to transform your newsletter.

 Schools, by their very nature, are content rich environments.
 There are great news stories to share, events to promote and wins to celebrate.
 And yet, if you were to ask a school how many parents were actually reading the schools newsletter, many won’t be sure.
 We know from decades of research that improved parent-school communication leads to improved academic results and better welfare for students, so we all want to get it right.